firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/denis_yurev_workshop.md

 - Production runs ship in weekly batches (e.g., 30 adapters, 15 bags, nine batteries), with typical EU door-to-door timelines around 10 days and three-day deliveries from Poland once regional stock depots are replenished.[^batching]
 - Battery assembly lead times fluctuate around two to three weeks when charger inventory tightens; 12S chargers resumed after supplier holidays, and by mid-August he quoted three business days to build a pack.[^lead-times]
 - Charging telemetry continues after the scooter powers down—expect the dash to hover near 99 % until the external pack balances, so rely on charger LEDs or the Rita app for confirmation.[^charging-telemetry]
+- Shipping hazardous goods remains a compliance exercise: Denis’ crew warns that every lithium shipment must be declared and certified under EU ADR/IATA rules with proper paperwork and, in many jurisdictions, a contracted safety advisor—undeclared packs leave senders on the hook for six-figure liabilities if a parcel ignites.[^hazmat]
+- Polish Post now carries electronics and packs to Serbia again, and London buyers can source Rita hardware locally via reseller @Kvarkas while UK 12S kits land around €207 after his early-August backlog clears.[^serbia]
+- The main workshop recently moved to a space with limited mains power, so Denis is evaluating DC welders and backup generators to keep pack production online without tripping breakers.[^workshop-power]

 ## Support & Documentation
 - Denis maintains installation guides for Rita, external batteries, and repair BMS builds on his storefront to avoid marketplace fees and centralize support.[^docs]
 - Customers are urged to include order IDs in support tickets while Denis manually reconciles payments during banking or payment-processor outages.[^support-ops]
 - Rita MAX remains on the roadmap as the variant that natively understands Ninebot Max voltage reporting; legacy hardware will need adapters if riders migrate to that platform.[^rita-max]
+- BMS coverage is deliberately strict: Rita units stay warrantied because they are harder to miswire, but standalone BMS buyers must prove faults aren’t installer-induced, and Denis keeps sales off PayPal/eBay to avoid anti-seller chargebacks.[^bms-warranty]

 ## Integration & Maintenance Highlights
 - Xiaomi V3 controllers tolerate 13S packs without hardware swaps, but Denis’ crew replaces Kapton strips with 0.5 mm thermal pads and direct-solders phase leads to keep MOSFETs cool on higher-current tunes.[^controller-thermals]